vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/10/007_sarvAdhAravarNanam/_index.md

 +++
 ## Comment

 Found also (except vss.
 13, 42-44) in Pāipp. xvii. (with slight differences of order, noted under the verses).
-Neither Kāuç. nor Vāit. takes any notice of the hymn.—*⌊If the hymn is trāiṣṭubham, why are these verses specified? see note to 38.⌋ †⌊As to the Anukr's description of this verse, see under the verse.⌋
+Neither Kāuś. nor Vāit. takes any notice of the hymn.—*⌊If the hymn is trāiṣṭubham, why are these verses specified? see note to 38.⌋ †⌊As to the Anukr's description of this verse, see under the verse.⌋

 ## Translations